CoreStates Financial Corporation: Acquisition by First Union

 In the rash of regional bank takeovers that occurred near the end of the twentieth century, CoreStates was then acquired by First Union Corporation of Charlotte, North Carolina, in 1998.
 The CoreStates-First Union merger, at $17 billion, was then the largest bank merger that had ever taken place in the United States.
 First Union later bought Wachovia National Bank in 2001 and the combined company took the Wachovia brand name.

-Wachovia Bank, suffering losses during the financial crisis of 2007–2008, was acquired by Wells Fargo, headquartered in San Francisco, California.
+Wachovia Bank, suffering losses during the 2008 financial crisis, was acquired by Wells Fargo, headquartered in San Francisco.